The Office of the Secretary-General

 European Baccalaureate in accordance with the political decisions and policy guidelines of the Board of Governors, within the limits of the budget allocated;

-presents an annual report to the Board of Governors on the system's operation and performance and formulates proposals as part of a multi-annual plan;
+annual report to the Board of Governors on the system's operation and performance and formulates proposals as part of a multi-annual plan;

 ensures the transparency and efficiency of the procedures and the quality of the services;